alan-maguire/wss/README.md

 We see that for generation 106, there were 16408 anonymous (non file-backed) accesses; this matches closely our expected ~16384 (65536/4).

-The oldest generation (104) contains the coldest pages, which were accessed at least 253197msec ago o
-87 contains the hottest.
-We can also see this by looking at the second column which tells us that the pages in the generation have been accessed in the last n msec; so for gen 84 they have been accessed in the last 771206msec, generation 85 in the last 717019msec, etc.
+The oldest generation (104) contains the coldest pages, while generation 107 contains the hottest.
+We can also see this by looking at the second column which tells us that the pages in the generation have been accessed in the last n msec; so for gen 104 they have been accessed in the last 253197msec, generation 105 in the last 191085mec, etc.

 But here comes the interesting part; we can trigger a new generation!
 By doing the following: